From 1 July 2025, older people will have stronger protections under a new rights-based Aged Care Act.

 1. A rights-based focus

 The new Act introduces a Statement of Rights*, which outlines the rights of older people when seeking or accessing government-funded aged care services.
 It includes rights like independence and autonomy, respect for privacy, safe and quality care, and the right to raise issues without fear of reprisal.
-Aged care service providers will have a positive duty to understand and deliver services to older people in line with the Statement of Rights.
+Aged care service providers are legally obliged to deliver services to older people in line with the Statement of Rights.

-*The Statement of Rights replaces the Charter of Aged Care Rights, which was a requirement of the old Act.
+*The Statement of Rights replaces the Charter of Aged Care Rights, which was a voluntary agreement.

 2. Enhanced quality standards